What is Kratom?

-Serious toxic effects appear to be rare among reports by users and healthcare providers, but there is little information available to estimate the true danger of kratom use.
+Serious toxic effects appear to be rare among reports by users and healthcare providers, but there is little information available to estimate the true long-term side effects and dangers of kratom use.
 Most serious toxic reactions have been associated with high doses of kratom (>15 g) and have been characterized by seizures.

-Judging by research done on chronic, high-dose kratom users in Thailand, there are several unusual long-term effects of this drug such as:
+Judging by research done on chronic, high-dose kratom users in Thailand, there are several unusual long-term side effects of Kratom abuse, such as: